JetBrains/resharper-devguide/Extensions/PlatformVersioning.md

 > This format was also applied to ReSharper, partly for consistency with IntelliJ, but also to make version numbers match up for [Rider](https://www.jetbrains.com/rider/), a .NET IDE based on both the ReSharper Platform and the IntelliJ Platform.
 >
 > More details can be found in [this blog post](https://blog.jetbrains.com/blog/2016/03/09/jetbrains-toolbox-release-and-versioning-changes/).

+> **NOTE** In the table above, there is no Wave 10 for ReSharper.
+Wave 10 was used internally for a Rider release that merged and synchronised the ReSharper and Rider release processes and branches.
+Starting with the 2018.2 release of both Rider and ReSharper, the wave number uses the same convention as IDEA, and reflects the branch name, which is based on the forthcoming product release.
+E.g. `182` for 2018.2, `183` for 2018.3, etc. Because Rider is based on both ReSharper and the IntelliJ platform, synchronising the branch numbers simplifies internal development and release processes.